jtimlin/masterpiece/README.md

 - There are no static images on the website.
 - The majority of the uploaded paintings are painted by my brother, Olli Timlin.
 - A couple of them are from Pixabay.com, and the artists are credited
+- Base template were created using vscode.
+Photon template from [Colorlib](https://preview.colorlib.com/theme/photon/index.html) was used for inspiration.

 ## Special Thanks